-Our hallmark international programs put these skills to use in the wider world long before graduation.
+Our hallmark global programs put these skills to use in the wider world long before graduation.
 Through travel and homestays in Taiwan in the fifth grade, Guilin in seventh, and remote parts of Yunnan province in eighth, students experience a cross-spectrum of Chinese culture through a variety of lenses such as minority ethnicities and rural and urban settings.

 Culture of Learning